awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/photo_analyzer/Readme.md

 ## Purpose
-The cross-service example demonstrates how to build an app that analyzes nature images located in an Amazon Simple Storage Service (Amazon S3) bucket by using the Amazon Rekognition service.
+The cross-service example demonstrates how to build an app that analyzes nature images located in an Amazon Simple Storage Service (Amazon S3) bucket by using the AWS Rekognition service.
 For example, the following image shows a lake.

 ![AWS Photo Analyzer](images/Lake1.png)